realbigplugins/client-dash/readme.txt

 == Changelog ==

 = 2.2.0 =
 * If Client Dash is being activated for the first time, the database upgrade now runs automatically to prevent confusion.
-Previously manually running the database upgrade process was required before the plugin could funciton.
+Previously manually running the database upgrade process was required before the plugin could function.
 * Fixes an incompatibility with LearnDash.
 * Fixes an issue with Custom Links that don't have a link properly set yet.